GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Conclusion

 \section{Conclusion}

-We introduces GUI Knowledge Bench, a novel benchmark designed to evaluate the GUI knowledge encoded in vision-language models (VLMs) before downstream training.
-By analyzing common failure patterns in GUI task execution, the benchmark categorizes GUI knowledge into three dimensions: interface perception, interaction prediction, and instruction understanding.
-The evaluation reveals significant gaps in current VLMs' understanding of system states, action outcomes, and task completion verification.
+We introduces GUI Knowledge Bench, a novel benchmark designed to evaluate the GUI knowledge encoded in vision-language models (VLMs).
+By analyzing common failure patterns in GUI task execution, the benchmark categorizes GUI knowledge into three dimensions: interface, interaction, and procedure knowledge.
+The evaluation reveals significant gaps in current VLMs' understanding of system states, interaction effect, and procedure knowledge.
 These findings highlight the necessity of enriching VLMs with domain-specific GUI knowledge to enhance their performance in real-world GUI tasks and provide insights to guide the development of more capable GUI agents.